pouchdb/pouchdb-server/README.md

 Alternatively, **pouchdb-server**'s functionality can be mounted into other Express web apps.
 For more information on that, check out [express-pouchdb](https://github.com/nick-thompson/express-pouchdb).

+## Fauxton

+**pouchdb-server** currently supports an experimental version of CouchDB's [Fauxton](http://docs.couchdb.org/en/latest/fauxton/index.html).
+Fauxton, the successor to CouchDB's original Futon, is a simple web UI for interacting with your databases.
+With your server running, navigate to `/_utils` to check it out!

 ## Testing

 One of the primary benefits of **pouchdb-server** is the ability to run PouchDB's Node test suite against itself.